tchajed/sys-verif-fa25/docs/notes/ownership.md

 ```

-Here is one spec for `GetAge`, which results in breaking off the age field into its points-to assertion.
+Here is one possible spec for `GetAge`, which results in breaking off the age field into its points-to assertion.
+Note that this spec allows the caller to retain ownership over the other fields, as opposed to a spec which only gave `age_l ↦ age` in the postcondition.

 ```rocq
 Lemma wp_GetAge (firstName lastName: byte_string) (age: w64) (p: loc) (delta: w64) :